ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 Let's go over this code together.
 The first line inside `getNumber()` uses the built-in Python function `input()` to ask the user to type in something.
 This could be a single symbol (e.g., 'a'), a word (e.g., 'apple') or even an entire novel.
 You can keep typing until you hit the Return/Enter key.
 We will assume the user only types in a single decimal digit (so one of '0','1', ...
 '9'), as this is what we asked the user to do (in the text that is between " " in the `input`-function).

 However, Python interprets whatever is returned by the `input`-function as a *string*.
 A string is basically a collection of symbols.
 Since we only entered a single character ('0', '1', ..
 '9'), this string would be a single symbol.
 The `int()`-function is used to convert this symbol to a corresponding number (if this is possible).
 For example, the symbol (letter) '1' gets converted to the number 1.
-Even though they look the same to us, a computer needs to know whether you are talking about a symbol or a number, and treats those differently.
+Why is this necessary?
+Well, even though they look the same to us, a computer needs to know whether you are talking about a symbol or a number, as it treats those differently.
 For example, it can multiply the number 1 by two, but what would it even mean to multiply the symbol '1' by two?
 This is why we had to use the `int`-function to convert from a symbol to a number.
-Finally, now that we have a number, it is returend by the function.
+Finally, now that we have a number, it is returned by the function.

 Now, your task is to modify the `getNumber` function.
 It should repeatedly ask the user to enter a single digit, instead of only once.
 This means that you probably want to put the bit of code that asks for a user input in some kind of loop (remember `while` from lecture?)
 The number that is returned at the end of the function should be the combination of these individual digits.
-For example if the user enters 4, then 7, then 0 and then 9, the function should return the number 4709.
+For example if the user enters 4, then 7, then 0 and then 9, the function should return the **number** 4709.
 You may wonder, if we are putting the user input inside a loop, how do we know when to stop?
 We will assume that as soon as the user answers with a number that is negative, you can stop asking (and ignore this negative number).
 So in the example above, the user would really enter 4, then 7, then 0, then 9 and then -1 (or any other number).

 When you think you have your function, or even part of it, written, you should also test it.
 To do this, call the function in your code.
 This is similar how we called `sumTwo` in `testSum`.
 Test your function thoroughly to convince yourself it works correctly.
 Once this is done, you are ready to "push" your changes to github.